-MATT BROADDUS (He/Him) is the Associate Poetry Editor.
+MATT BROADDUS (He/Him) is an Associate Poetry Editor.
 He is a Cave Canem fellow and author of the chapbook, Space Station (Letter [R] Press, 2018).
 His poems have appeared in Fence, Foundry, Sundog Lit, and Black Warrior Review.
 He lives in Lakewood, Colorado and works at a public library.
 Sometimes he tweets @mattbroaddus.

-RUTH MINAH BUCHWALD (She/Her) is a Fiction Manuscript Reader.
+RUTH MINAH BUCHWALD (She/Her) is a Fiction Reader.
 Born in Seoul, South Korea and raised in northern New Jersey, she is a graduate of the Pratt Institute, where she earned a BA in Critical and Visual Studies.
 Her writing has appeared or is forthcoming in Electric Literature, The Margins, and TAYO.
-She is also on the editorial team of SPICY, an online zine and creative collective led by women of color, and queer and trans people of color.
+She is also on the editorial team of SPICY, an online zine and creative collective led by women of color and queer people of color.
 She lives in Brooklyn and can be found online @ruthbuchwald.

 VERONICA KLASH (She/Her) is a Fiction Reader.
 She is a Folio Award-winning essayist, and a Senior Reader and occasional Flash Fiction Editor for Witness.
 Her fiction has been anthologized recently in What I Thought of Ain’t Funny, a collection inspired by the comedy of the late Mitch Hedberg.
 You can read her flash fiction in Wigleaf, X-R-A-Y, and Cheap Pop, among others.
 A regular contributor to NPR’s Desert Companion, Veronica is currently working on a short story collection set in Las Vegas.
 Find her tweets @veronicaklash.